TablePress/TablePress/readme.md

 ## Installation

 The easiest way to install TablePress is via your WordPress Dashboard.
 Go to the "Plugins" screen, click "Add New", and search for "TablePress" in the WordPress Plugin Directory.
-Then, click "Install Now" and the following steps will be done for you automatically.
-After the installation, you'll just have to activate the TablePress plugin.
+Then, click "Install Now" and wait a moment.
+Finally, click "Activate" and start using the plugin!

 Manual installation works just as for other WordPress plugins: